alexch/codelikethis/public/projects/chat_client.md

 ## Step 6: Rooms

+Change stuff around so

+  * `GET /chat/debugging` gets all messages from the room whose id is "debugging".
-Change stuff around so `/chat/1` sends a message to room number 1.
+  * `POST /chat/debugging` sends a message to that room

-What is a room?
-Why is it number 1?
-TBD in a design session.
+Assume that the server will create a new room if it doesn't already have one with that id.

 #### Any message sent to /chat displays in the Main room